rmuif/web/README.md

 cd <directory>
 ```

-Now that you’re inside your project, you can use Yarn, which is the default package manager for this project, to install the dependencies:
+Now that you’re inside your project, you can use yarn or npm to install the dependencies:

 #### yarn